c-hurtado/c-hurtado.github.io/_posts/2020-01-08-tools-i-use.md

 * [Procreate 5](https://apps.apple.com/us/app/procreate/id425073498) My art tool of choice on my iPad PRO.
 The best out there (and I've tried a bunch).

 ## Jailbreak Tweaks
+I don't have links to these tweaks, but you can get them in Cydia.

 * **Accent** Gives IOS accent colors in the different menus
 * **Aporeo** Whenever I plug my phone to a power source, it sends me to low battery mode so it charges faster.
 * **Canvas** Allows me to change the background on my CarPlay in my car.